RoboCup-SSL/ssl-go-tools/cmd/ssl-player/README.md

 ## Usage

 The binary is called `ssl-player`.
-Run it with `-h` to get the available parameters.
+Run it with `-h` to print usage information.